 After clicking around a little more, though, I was dismayed.

 I hadn’t misunderstood.
-And it was actually worse than I first thought.
+And it was actually worse than I first suspected.

 There was a serious disconnect.
 And as I inwardly lamented how self-focused the blogger seemed to be – at the expense of her duties as a wife, mama, and homemaker – it started to dawn on me that I was heading in a very similar direction.
 I hadn’t traveled as far down the path as she had, but still – I was on it.